 Return to No Frills NZ Literature home page.

-and her greying hair was still piled up from getting a set yesterday, at that place near the dairy which could sometimes be a bit iffy, but good lately.
+The door opened and Aunty Joan put her head round it, unbidden, and unsure if she was entirely welcome.
+She had a long, doughy, mobile face with a prominent nose--it was the family-nose--and her greying hair on her grey old head was still piled up from getting a set yesterday, at that place near the dairy which could sometimes be a bit iffy, but good lately.
 Just a little extra something for after Christmas.
-She was an elderly, self-sacrificing spinster.
+If she had to be categorised, I'd say she saw herself as an elderly, self-sacrificing spinster.
 As I recall, she'd moved from Masterton to stay for a while in the house with her brother and sister-in-law two years before.
-Aunty Jane wore newish gold-rimmed glasses.
+Aunty Joan wore newish, smartly shining gold-rimmed glasses.
 She leaned further into the bedroom and spoke in a high, girlish voice.

 'John, how would you be for tea?'

 Her nephew sat up, still in his pyjamas.
-With small gestures he tried brushing his hair down flat.
+With small, ineffectual gestures he tried brushing his hair down flat.

 'Right...'

-His legs--she was sure they were getting even longer.
-He'd been stretched out on that orange bedspread again just staring at those wee toys of his and whatnot up on the shelves.
+His gangly legs--the pair of his knees pushing through his old striped pj's as he tried to arrange himself--she was sure they were getting even longer.
+He'd been stretched out on that orange bedspread again for heaven knows how long, just staring at those old, wee toys of his and whatnot up on the shelves.
 While she'd been frantically rushing round to do for him and do.
-Aunty Jane saw the clean clothes on his chair where she'd left them first thing this morning.
+Aunty Joan saw the clean clothes on his chair where she'd left them first thing this morning.

-Suddenly she thought of the beans--had she got any salt in?
-Better add a sprinkle.
-She turned, but then she poked her head back round the door, to check the boy was actually coming.
+Then suddenly she thought of the beans in the pot--had she got any salt in?
+Better go and add a sprinkle.
+She turned, but once more she poked her head back round the door, to check the boy was actually coming.
 Because he was like that, spoiled.
 His mum had always gone along with anything, and his father...but oh dear.
 Too late now.
-Aunty Jane stumped off along the passageway, her powerful shoulders and her back bent.
-To anyone who saw her on rare occasions off her property--at the hairdressers or shopping at the nearby supermarket, but almost never in town--she looked like a hopeless drudge pushing an invisible wheelbarrow.
-A patch of sun through the bathroom doorway lit up her faded floral dress.
-Dust motes swirled into the sunlight from the red brusella as her brown shoes shuffled.
-It was such a lot of work for her old bones, she was tired.
-Thank goodness for unthawing the bread in the toaster and the brown-sauce mix from the packet.
+Aunty Joan stumped off along the passageway, her powerful shoulders sloping and her broad back bent.
+To anyone who saw her on rare occasions off her property--at the hairdressers or shopping at the nearby superette, but almost never in town, because you never knew what went on there these days--she looked like a hopeless drudge pushing an invisible wheelbarrow, someone easily ignored.
+A patch of sun through the bathroom doorway lit up her faded salmon-pink floral housedress.
+Dust motes swirled into the sunlight from the dry, red brusella as her heavy brown shoes shuffled.
+It was really quite a lot of work for her dear old bones, she was tired.
+Thank goodness for unthawing the bread in the toaster and for the brown-sauce mix from those handy packets, those little short cuts you could have these days.
 Thank goodness.

-The dining-room was connected to the kitchen by a breakfast bar that had been converted, with a row of cupboards above, now, and down both sides.
-Just shortly before John's mum died.
-Yes, Aunty Jane thought, just before it was--at that spot near Porirua with no centre-line where anyone could cross--she'd chosen the woodgrain finish on the walls.
-Aunty Jane put the chops on the plates and took them round to the table from the kitchen.
-Then she drained the saucepans of boiled new potatoes, peas and beans and brought them in with a clatter and began to dish up.
-And John was coming up the passageway.
+The dining-room was connected to the kitchen by a breakfast bar that had been converted from before, with a handy row of cupboards above now, and more cupboards on one side.
+There was really quite a nice woodgrain finish on the walls which she'd chosen--John's mum, that was--and the whole thing would do.
+Tidy.
+The stainless steel sink was good and polished up beautifully.
+Aunty Joan put the oily chops on the plates and marched with them round to the dining-room table from the kitchen.
+Then she drained the saucepans of boiled new potatoes, the peas and the beans, done at last, and brought them in with a clatter and began to dish up.
+And John was finally coming along the passageway.
+In his own time.
+Never seen him lay a table in his life.

-Most of the dining-room was crowded up with the table and the extra furniture, but she'd brought some yellow freesias in anyway for prettying along her windowsill.
-Probably see them from the street.
-Funny how her kitchen and dining-room were at the front of the house, and not how she'd have wanted it--and bother, had she forgotten the mustard?
-On the bench by the sink.
-When she came back, he was sitting beside the telly they'd left in the corner.
+Most of the dining-room area was crowded up, with the table and the extra furniture that was just there for a while till all the refurbishing was done, pushed away against the walls, and hopefully not damaging the carpet too much because that was going to stay.
+But she'd brought some yellow freesias in anyway for prettying along her windowsill.
+You could probably see them from out on the footpath, or even on the street.
+Aunty Joan thought again it was funny how her kitchen and dining-room were at the front of the house, and that's not how she'd have wanted it--and bother, had she forgotten the mustard?
+On the kitchen bench by the sink, she knew where to find it.
+When she came back, he was sitting ready at the table, beside the telly they'd left propped up in the corner--where you could still see it if you wanted to, with the rabbit ears.

 'Oh, bearing up under the strain.'

 He hadn't even shaved.
-Unpresentable, after spending nearly all day shut up like that.
-Only came out when she'd asked him to help shift the set in here from the living-room.
-Well, now she wouldn't let on that she'd left that remote-thing on the other side of the breakfast bar.
-From when she was looking at the telly at bit, while the chops were doing--very handy to have a set in the dining-room.
-'Twenty-three was the high,' the weather-girl was saying when she'd switched it off.
+Unpresentable, after spending nearly all day shut up in his room like that.
+Only came out when she asked him things, like would he help shift the TV set in here from the living-room.
+Well, all right, now she wouldn't let on where she'd left that very useful remote-thingy: it was over on the other side of the breakfast bar.
+Actually, she'd left it there from when she was just looking at the telly at bit, while the chops were doing--very comfy, really, to have a set all of a sudden in the dining-room.
+Aunty Joan remembered: 'Twenty-three was the high,' the weather-girl was saying just at the moment when she'd switched it off.
 Nearly thirty in Christchurch.
-Like January already, Aunty Jane thought, and gosh, soon be 1982.
+Gosh.
+Like January come early, Aunty Joan thought as she sat at the table, and golly, soon be 1982 before you know it.

 He was already cutting into his chop.
-Aunty Jane picked up her knife and fork and ate with her elbows in.
+Aunty Joan picked up her knife and fork and ate with her solid elbows kept carefully in.

-'Got bitten by the painting bug,' she said.
+'Got bitten by the painting bug,' she added.
 'I spent the whole day going all round the windows in the living-room.
-And the skirting boards.'
+And the skirting boards, eh.'

 'When do they come, those men?'

-And he hadn't lifted a spoiled finger to help.
-John was scooping his peas like an American, she wished he wouldn't do that but, oh well.
+That was his question--and all day he hadn't lifted a spoiled finger to help.
+John was scooping his peas like an American: he would go doing that, and she wished he wouldn't but, oh well.
 Couldn't have learned that put-on in England.

-'I suppose they'll come when it suits them.
-They'll lay the carpet next week, or maybe the week after.
+'I suppose they'll come when it suits them,' she said.
+'If I can get the carpet in the living-room up, they'll lay the new one next week, or maybe the week after.
 Orangey-brown--nice, but what a bother.
 Probably have to plane something off the bottom of the doors.
-And the same lot, they've said they'll take away the chairs for the reupholstering.'
-She thought of something.
-She put down her knife and fork.
-'If it's so much excitement, you could go down to Wellington again.
+And the same lot, though, they've told me they'll take away the chairs for the reupholstering.'
+Then she thought of something.
+Aunty Joan put down her knife and fork.
+'If it's so much excitement, you could go down to Wellington again, eh.
 See what jobs are doing.'

 He looked annoyed, of course.